Mark Bakewell: Coaching career

-Following three seasons with Béziers Bakewell joined Bath in July 2006 as forwards coach under Steve Meehan.
-He has described the three years he spent at Bath as his favourite job, with Bath finishing in the title play off positions in both 2008 and 2009.
-He later returned to Australia to be forwards coach to the Melbourne Rebels in Super Rugby.
+Following two seasons with Béziers Bakewelljoined Bath in July 2006 as forwards coach under Steve Meehan.
+He has described the three years he spent at Bath as his favourite job, with Bath finishing in the title play off positions in both 2008 and 2009In 2008 Bath also won The European Challenge Cup .Post Bath he returned to Australia to be forwards coach of the Melbourne Rebels in their inaugural 2011 season Super Rugby.